Warrior (2011 film): Plot

-A melancholic U.S. Marine Thomas "Tommy" Riordan visits his father, Paddy Conlon, a recovering alcoholic who has returned to his Orthodox faith in Pittsburgh, Pennsylvania.
-As a child, Tommy had to run away from Paddy with his dying mother due to Paddy being an abusive alcoholic and has never forgiven him.
-Paddy tries to convince him that he has changed, but to no avail.
-The next day, Tommy enters a gym where he quickly knocks out Pete "Mad Dog" Grimes, one of the world's best middleweight fighters; a video of the fight goes viral on the Internet.
-Learning about a winner-takes-all mixed martial arts tournament called Sparta, whose winner will receive $5 million, Tommy asks Paddy to help him train for the tournament, but only under the condition that Paddy does not try to repair their relationship.
-Tommy pledges to win and then donate the entire $5 million purse to Pilar, the widow of Manny, one of his friends in the corps.
+A melancholic U.S. Marine Thomas "Tommy" Riordan visits his estranged father, Paddy Conlon, a recovering alcoholic who has returned to his Roman Catholic faith in Pittsburgh, Pennsylvania.
+As a child, Tommy and his mom ran away from Pittsburgh because of Paddy's abusive alcoholism.
+Paddy tries to convince Tommy that he has changed, but to no avail.
+The next day, Tommy joins a fighting gym where he offers to spar Pete "Mad Dog" Grimes, one of the world's best middleweight fighters.
+After he quickly knocks out the more accomplished fighter, a video of Tommy's sparring match goes viral.
+After his success, the owner of the gym allows Tommy to enter a mixed martial arts tournament called Sparta, which has a prize pool of $5 million.
+Tommy returns to Paddy's to train and live with him, though he makes it clear this is not a reconciliation.
+Meanwhile, in the Iraq, a group of Marines watches Tommy's fight while one of them recognizes him.

-Tommy's older brother Brendan, a high school physics teacher and former MMA fighter, is struggling to provide for his wife, Tess, and their two daughters.
-He had to mortgage his house in Philadelphia to pay for his younger daughter's open heart surgery and is now in danger of losing it.
-To increase his income, Brendan starts battling amateur fighters for money.
-He is suspended without pay after details of his secret life spread around the school.
-Paddy meets Brendan in his driveway to try to reconcile with him, albeit unsuccessfully, and to tell him that Tommy is back in town.
-Brendan seeks the training of old friend Frank Campana and begins competing in smaller venue fights.
-After the fighter Frank planned to enter into the Sparta tournament is injured, Brendan convinces Frank to enter him as a replacement.
+Simultaneously, Tommy's older brother Brendan, a high school physics teacher and former Ultimate Fighting Championship fighter, is struggling to provide for his wife, Tess, and their two daughters.
+After mortgaging their home in Philadelphia to pay for his younger daughter's open heart surgery, the bank is threatening to foreclose the house.
+Unbeknownst to Tess, Brendan begins battling amateur fighters to earn extra income.
+He is suspended without pay after details of his secret fights spread around the school he works for.
+Paddy finds Brendan in Philadelphia to try and reconcile, but is unsuccessful.
+The interaction ends with Paddy telling his son that Tommy is back in town and living with him.
+The next day, Brendan seeks out his old friend and trainer Frank Campana to begin competing in larger venue fights; however, Frank chooses not to enter him into Sparta.
+After several weeks of intense training, the fighter that was going to enter into Sparta is injured, and Brendan convinces Frank to enter him as a replacement.

-When the brothers separately enter the tournament, it is revealed that Tommy is angry at Brendan for bailing out on him and instead staying behind for Tess when Tommy and their mother left Paddy; Tommy was left to care for their mother when she became terminally ill.
-Brendan claims that he was helplessly in love with Tess and that he has forgiven his father for the wrong he has done, but Tommy is unconvinced and walks away.